 You will require the last 6 digits and expiry date of your debit card to set the UPI PIN.
 If you fail to receive the OTP in time, kindly click on the ‘Resend OTP’ option.
 If it does not work, please wait for some time, and try again.
 Please note that only Debit cards linked to the account can be used for setting the UPI PIN.

 Login to your BHIM App > Bank Account.
-You will then be shown the accounts that you’ve linked to your BHIM account.
-You can select the ‘Reset’ option under the bank account you’d like to change the PIN of.
+You will then be shown the accounts that you’ve linked to your BHIM app.
+You can select the ‘Forgot UPI’ option under the bank account you’d like to reset the PIN of.
 (Please keep your Debit Card details handy to reset your UPI PIN.)

 You will have to wait for 24 hours post which you will be allowed to make any transactions.